Fayvored/Telecommunication-Churn-Analysis/README.md

 ## **1. Project Overview**

 ### **Introduction**
 The telecommunications company provides phone and internet services to more than **7,000 customers across California**.
-They are facing a major business challenge: **customer churn**—when customers discontinue services and move to competitors.
+They are facing a major business challenge: **customer churn** - when customers discontinue services and move to competitors.
 This loss negatively impacts revenue, brand image, and overall growth potential.

 The goal is to understand **why** customers are leaving, **who** they are, and what steps can be taken to retain them, requiring a detailed data-driven investigation of customer behavior.